Paducah River Lawyers Aid Victims of River Accidents

 These concepts and your legal rights may seem confusing, but we can explain how they apply to you in a free initial consultation.

 Workers who are injured on vessels while on the navigable waters within the United States are often covered under the Jones Act.
 This 1920 legislation applies to “seamen,” which includes sailors and others whose job is connected to the vessel’s function.
-If injury or death results from an unsafe condition somewhere on the vessel, the Oakes Law Firm can bring a negligence claim against the liable employer.
-We work aggressively to help victims recover for lost wages, medical bills (“maintenance and cure”) and even damages unavailable under typical workers’ compensation claims, such as pain and suffering.
+If injury or death results from an unsafe condition somewhere onboard the ship, the Oakes Law Firm can bring a negligence claim against the liable employer.
+We work aggressively to help victims recover from lost wages, medical bills (“maintenance and cure”), and even damages unavailable under typical workers’ compensation claims, such as pain and suffering.
 Many dangers exist on any tow.
-When an injury occurs, a quick response might be necessary to investigate the cause of the incident, so if you have been hurt aboard a working vessel, it is best to call an experienced maritime attorney immediately.
+When an injury occurs, a quick response might be necessary to investigate the cause of the incident.
+If you have been hurt aboard a working vessel, it is best to call an experienced maritime attorney immediately.